Azure/blobxfer/docs/10-cli-usage.md

 corresponds to one of block size for append and block blobs, page size for page blobs, or file chunk for files.
 Only block blobs can have a block size of up to 100MiB, all others have a maximum of 4MiB.
+* `--dry-run` will not perform any actual download, upload or synccopy operations and instead will log intent.
 * `--enable-azure-storage-logger` enables the Azure Storage logger.
 * `--file-attributes` or `--no-file-attributes` controls if POSIX file attributes (mode and ownership) should be stored or restored.
 Note that to